Xylina Spathia: Personnel

-Xylina Spathia is one of the best-selling Greek bands, along with Pyx Lax and Trypes.
-Today, Xylina Spathia has millions of streams on YouTube, as well as various other platforms, such as Apple Music and Spotify.

 History

-Following his time with the Greek rock band Mora sti Fotia (Greek: Μωρά στη Φωτιά; English: Babies on Fire), Pavlos Pavlidis travelled to France in 1989 and stayed with Nikos Kantaris in Mériel, a commune near Paris.
-Together, they established the Brancaleone Studio, where Pavlidis recorded the first demos of his songs.
-The band’s first two albums were later dedicated to Nikos Kantaris.
+Pavlos Pavlidis was previously involved with the Greek rock band Mora sti Fotia (Greek: Μωρά στη Φωτιά; 'Babies on Fire').
+In 1989, he traveled to France and stayed with Nikos Kantaris in Mériel, a commune near Paris.
+They established the Brancaleone Studio, where Pavlidis recorded the first demos of his songs.
+The band's first two albums were later dedicated to Nikos Kantaris.
 During his stay in Paris, Pavlidis also met Giannis Mitsis, who would join the band in 1998.

-In 1992, Pavlidis returned to Thessaloniki and, together with Vasilis Gountaroulis, Christos Tsaprazis, Panos Tolios, and Stavros Rossopoulos, began working on material he had developed during his stay in France.
-With this lineup, the group performed live for the first time in Karditsa under the name “Brancaleone.”
-They later changed their name to “Xylina Spathia” (English: The Wooden Swords), inspired by the novel of the same name by Pantelis Kaliotsos.
+In 1992, Pavlidis returned to Thessaloniki, and together with Vasilis Gountaroulis, Christos Tsaprazis, Panos Tolios, and Stavros Rossopoulos, began working on material that he had developed during his stay in France.
+With this lineup, the group performed live for the first time in Karditsa under the name "Brancaleone".
+They later changed their name to the current "Xylina Spathia" ('The Wooden Swords'), inspired by the novel of the same name by Pantelis Kaliotsos.

-In 1993, the band’s debut album, Xessaloniki (English: Thessaloniki), was released by Ano Kato Records.
-The album featured twelve tracks recorded between September and October of 1993 at Magnanimous Studio, owned by Giorgos Pentzikis in Thessaloniki, with Christos Harbilas serving as the sound engineer.
+In 1993, the band's debut album, Xessaloniki ('Thessaloniki'), was released by Ano Kato Records.
+The album featured twelve tracks recorded between September and October 1993 at Magnanimous Studio, owned by Giorgos Pentzikis in Thessaloniki, with Christos Harbilas serving as the sound engineer.

-Two songs, “To nero pou kylaei” and “Poulia 2,” had previously been recorded at Brancaleone Studio in 1992.
-The album included notable tracks such as “Adrenalini”, “Treno fantasma”, “Rodes”, “Siopi”, and the hit “O vasilias tis skonis”, which became highly popular and is regarded by some as a classic Greek rock song.
-A 2005 review by the website mic.gr described "Xessaloniki" as “something much more than what it seemed to be back in 1993: a new current for Greek rock.”
+Two songs, "To nero pou kylaei" and "Poulia 2", had previously been recorded at Brancaleone Studio in 1992.
+The album included tracks such as "Adrenalini", "Treno fantasma", "Rodes", "Siopi", and "O vasilias tis skonis", which are regarded by some as classic Greek rock.

-In 1994, the band performed live in various cities across Greece.
-Their songs received radio play, to positive public response.
-With their fan base steadily growing during this period, Stavros Rossopoulos left the band and was not replaced by another guitarist.